Study finds Montessori education obliterates the difference between high- and low-income kids

 Some major differences from regular schooling methods are lack of exams and grades as well as a multi-age classroom in which children can choose whether to work alone or with peers.
 Sergei Brin, Larry Page, Jeff Bezos, and Jimmy Wales have all attended Montessori schools, which are thought to be better at developing creativity.

-The newly published study is one of few on the Montessori method that has overcome study limitations like good controls, sample sizes and program quality.
+The newly published study is one of few on the Montessori method that has overcome study limitations, such as good controls, sample sizes and program quality.
 It lasted for three years, and included a total of 141 children (starting at age 3) who were randomly assigned via a school lottery to a Montessori (70) or another preschool (71).

 The children were tested four times over the three-year period on several cognitive and socio-emotional measures: academic achievement, theory of mind and social skills, executive function, mastery orientation, relative enjoyment of school, and creativity.